How to Install AWS CLI on Arch Linux

 Verify Configuration

-Check which credentials and region AWS CLI will use for commands:
+Check which profile data AWS CLI will use:

 aws configure list